 We have seen how a default setting in the form of automatic enrolment for company pensions has had a huge and beneficial effect on savings for retirement.
 By making the ability to vote online the default for shareholders, we hope to increase the popularity of another aspect of investing that is valuable and important.

 The ability to vote simply and easily should become the new normal.

 Companies ask shareholders to vote on things like the board of directors, approving dividends and how the company is run.

-Once subscribed, you’ll see a new Voting Mailbox in your online account (under ‘account’ at the top-right of the page).
+Subscribed customers will see a Voting Mailbox in their online account (under ‘portfolio’ at the top of the page).

 Here you will receive notifications for all the UK-listed companies you own shares in.
 Where available, you’ll see links to view an event or place a vote.

 What do ii customers vote on?